antmats/antmats.github.io/content/authors/admin/_index.md

 ## About Me

 I am a machine learning researcher and engineer with a PhD from Chalmers University of Technology, where my work explored how machine learning can support decision-making in healthcare.
-I have a strong foundation in classical machine learning and hands-on experience with state-of-the-art generative AI, including large language models.
-Available to start on short notice, I am eager to apply my expertise in machine learning and data analysis to an industry role.
-My goal is to help develop robust, human-centered AI systems that create meaningful real-world impact.
+Since October 2025, I have been working as a Data Scientist at Ericsson, focusing on generative AI and large language model training.